 - Your cat has a urinary tract infection (UTI) or feline lower urinary tract disease (FLUTD).

-Sometimes, cat behaviour changes happen out of the blue.
+A sudden change in cats’ behaviour may happen out of the blue.
 Your pet may be shy or aggressive all of a sudden.
-A number of those behaviours are troubling indicators of underlying issues.
+Several abnormal behaviours in cats are troubling indicators of underlying issues.
 These are the most common reasons for such changes:

-- Stress This can be responsible for sudden bouts of lethargy or excessive vocalisation.
+- This can be responsible for sudden bouts of lethargy or excessive vocalisation.
 Stressed cats can also be unusually quiet and withdrawn.
-They may also become too aggressive to their humans and other pets in the home.
+They may also develop behavioural issues, such as showing aggression towards humans and other pets in the home.

-- Physical ailments Gastrointestinal illnesses, dental problems, diabetes, leukaemia, kidney disease, feline immunodeficiency virus, cancer, hyperthyroidism, and parasite infestation can affect feline behaviour.
+- Physical ailments.
+Gastrointestinal illnesses, dental problems, diabetes, leukaemia, kidney disease, feline immunodeficiency virus, cancer, hyperthyroidism, and parasite infestation can affect cat behaviour.

 When you notice sudden changes in your cat’s behaviour, you should have her checked by the vet.